CFCommunity/CFScript-Community-Components/readme.md

 * cfreportparam
 * cfupdate

-# Adobe owns...
+# Adobe copyright...

 The following components ship with CF9 and CF9.01.
-Adobe holds copyright on them.
-They are _not_ part of this project, and are not included in the repository:
+Adobe holds copyright on them, but has granted permission to modify and distribute under an unspecified license, the text of which is below the list.
+Unless modified to support additional functionality or fix any bugs that may arise, they are not included in this repository.
+Any time they are changed, you can be sure tremendous effort has been made to maintain compatibility and, unless noted somewhere in this readme, has been achieved.

 * base.cfc
 * dbinfo.cfc